Financial-Times/ft-frontend-build/README.md

     * `css`: runs sass on all your css modules and copies them to your built app
     * `polyfill`: generates a modernizr build and copies any polyfills across to your built app
     * `assets`: copies other static assets across to your built app

+    Any other strings added to the blocks array must be the names of grunt tasks you want to run as part of *every* build

     In addition to these strings you can also put functions in the array of the form `function (sub, env, tasks, grunt) {}` where
     * `sub`: the sub-section of the build which has been called (see section on `Running` below)